 Your Life Will Change

 As a result of the above process, your life will change forever, in unexpected ways.
-I never thought I’d be able to travel the world as a digital nomad, working remotely without a fixed abode.
+I never thought I’d be able to travel the world as a digital nomad, working remotely without a home.
 Looking back to my past self, I can’t believe how much my life has changed.

 I am a completely different person.